-- 5.1 The Restructure EIA template is completed so the council can evidence compliance with the Equality Act 2010: thinking about the aims of the Equality Duty during decision-making processes and ensuring equality issues inform our budget decisions.
+- 5.1 The summary EIA template is completed for each budget proposal impacting staff so the council can evidence compliance with the Equality Act 2010: thinking about the aims of the Equality Duty during decision-making processes and ensuring equality issues inform our budget decisions.
 This approach also supports the Council's Fair and Inclusive agenda.
 It is also reasonable and proper for the Council to consider factors such as service requirements, customer needs, and statutory or legal obligations. - 5.2 At this stage in the process, it is not possible to identify which specific staff members will be affected by the proposed reductions in staffing in any service.
 Therefore, the analysis of data highlights where a particular service profile differs from the council workforce profile.
 Where groups of staff sharing legally protected characteristics are under- or over-represented in a service, due regard and conscious attention will be paid during decision-making, to avoid, as far as possible, further reduction in under-represented groups and/or disproportionate impacts on any groups.
-The analysis will be used by managers in consultation and in decision-making. - 5.3 For groups of over 20 staff, equalities data has been used to assist the identification of potential impacts.
+The analysis will be used by managers in consultation and in decisionmaking. - 5.3 For groups of over 20 staff equalities data is used to assist the identification of potential impacts, and in this respect there are no groups of over 20 staff impacted by individual proposals in the current budget proposals.
 Where there are fewer than 20 staff affected data has not been produced to protect the confidential sensitive equalities information provided by staff.
 EIAs have been completed in these instances with regard to known information about the staff group and proposals made. - 5.4 Information which might identify individuals has been withheld from this document to protect confidentiality, but all information has been provided to managers and will be used to inform the implementation of agreed proposals. - 5.5 Managers have assessed the equalities impacts and completed EIAs where the impacts on staff are known at this stage.
 This assessment process will continue through staff consultation allowing staff and unions to raise specific issues not identified via the completed EIAs. - 5.6 The EIA template highlights where officers identify an impact linked to the profile of the workforce across the Council in terms of legally protected groups as compared to the make-up of groups affected by the budget proposals.
-HR has considered all the EIAs, although consideration of potential impacts will need to be kept under

-- review as the detail of some proposals become clearer and through staff consultation processes. - 5.7 It is not currently proposed to change or withdraw any proposal based on potential impact.
+HR has considered all the EIAs, although consideration of potential impacts will need to be kept under review as the detail of some proposals become clearer and through staff consultation processes. - 5.7 It is not currently proposed to change or withdraw any proposal based on potential impact.
 Because the proposals are broad at this stage many of the actions are currently generic.
 The outcome of EIAs will guide the consultation process and inform the implementation of changes.

-6 Staff: Council-wide Mitigating Actions:

-In addition to the specific mitigations identified in each service area the Council has guidance, procedures and approaches for managing change that are designed to ensure change is managed fairly and groups sharing protected characteristics are not negatively impacted:
+6 Staff: Council-wide Mitigating Actions: In addition to the specific mitigations identified in each service area the Council has guidance, procedures and approaches for managing change that are designed to ensure change is managed fairly and groups sharing protected characteristics are not negatively impacted: